 .

-Example of the file content what you could have in your installStuff.ps1
+Example of the file content that you could have in your installStuff.ps1

 :